 Often, people drink this vital resource thinking about their kidneys, liver, and even their heart.
-However, water and brain function are more related than you might think.
+However, drinking water affects your brain in ways you might never have imagined

-You should drink between 7 to 8 glasses of water per day.
-But beyond that, it’s better if you don’t set a goal you must meet.
-This is because each body has different needs based on its activity levels.
+You should always drink 7-8 glasses of water a day.
+But beyond that, it’s better if you don’t set a rigid goal.
+Every body has different needs based on things like activity levels, size, weight, etc…

-The best thing is to keep yourself hydrated through the day.
-To do this, nothing is better than drinking small sips of water every hour.
-This way, you don’t get tired, or gorge yourself on water.
+The best thing to do is keep yourself hydrated through the day.
+There’s no better way than taking small sips of water every hour.
+That way you don’t get tired, but don’t gorge yourself on water either.

 Doing this will harmonize your body from the inside out.

-In this article, we want to tell you the amazing effects something as easy as drinking water has on your brain.
+In this article, we want to tell you about some of the amazing ways drinking water affects your brain.

 1. Your brain will work faster

-Your brain needs the right amount of hydration to work correctly.
-The cells in this organ need a delicate, precise balance between water and other elements to work like it should.
+Your brain needs to be properly hydrated to function properly.
+The cells in this organ need a delicate, precise balance of water and other elements to work the way it should.

-However, your brain is the first to realize this.
-You lose your attention.
-Your brain conserves its resources.
-Your memory loses its agility.
-It becomes more difficult to concentrate and you don’t react as quickly to stimuli.
+You might not realize it, but your brain does.
+You lose your ability to focus because your brain is conserving its resources.
+Your memory slows down.
+It becomes more difficult to concentrate and you can’t react as quickly to stimuli.

-It’s still true that drinking coffee or tea can also help you.
-However, you shouldn’t drink these drinks constantly through the day.
+It’s true that drinking coffee or tea can also help you, but you shouldn’t drink them all day.

-You need to drink a sip of water every 45 minutes.
-This is the amount of time in which your attention span starts to decline.
+You need to have at least a sip of water every 45 minutes.
+This is the amount of time it takes for your attention span to start to decline.

-As a remedy, nothing is better than a little water.
+Nothing makes a better remedy than a little bit of water.

 3. It helps balance your mood and your emotions

-This happens very easily: you increase your brain’s temperature, get rid of toxins and dead cells.
-It also balances your chemical processes to cause a kind of “mental restart”.
+It’s simple: you increase your brain’s temperature and get rid of toxins and dead cells.
+It also balances your chemical processes and does a kind of “mental restart”.

-You need to do what we told you earlier: stay hydrated.
-You should drink small sips.
+It’s like we said earlier on: the important thing is to stay hydrated.
+Take small sips throughout the day.
 This way, your cells will stay active and find a good balance.
-This balance will regulate your stress and anxiety.
+This balance will also help regulate your stress and anxiety.

 4. Drinking water will help you sleep better

 Water increases the blood flow to your brain.
-This increases your brains oxygenation and hydration.
-It also calms your brain.
+This boost’s your brain’s oxygenation and hydration.
+It also calms it down.

 5. Your memory will improve if you drink water during the day

-You can’t forget that, no matter how slight your dehydration is, it instantly causes a homeostatic imbalance.
-In other words, it starts a series of dysfunctions.
+This is the last of the ways drinking water affects your brain for today.
+No matter how slight your dehydration is, it instantly causes a homeostatic imbalance.
+In other words, it causes a lot of dysfunctions.
 These affect many basic areas of your survival.

-One of these consequences is reduced cognitive agility: this makes it harder to memorize things, infer information make conclusions, and make long term memories.
+One of these consequences is reduced cognitive agility.
+What that means is that it’s harder for you to memorize things, infer information, make conclusions, and create long-term memories.